Transipedia/kmerexplor/README.md

 - wether the analysis is based on poly-A selection protocol or ribo-depletion,
 - whether the analysis is based on oriented or non-oriented sequencing,
 - gender,
-- whether there is a read coverage bias from 5' to 3' 	long transcripts
+- whether there is a read coverage bias from 5' to 3' along transcripts
-- wether the data are contamined by HeLa, mycoplasma is present or not, or other viruses such as hepatitis B virus
+- whether the data are contamined by HeLa, mycoplasma is present or not, or other viruses such as hepatitis B virus
 - specie

-Other type of information can be queried, using ``-l/--list`` then ``-b/--builtin-tags``.
+Other type of information can be queried, using ``-l/--list`` then ``-b/--builtin-tags [tags_set]``.

 `KmerExploR` uses a set of reference specific kmers designed with Kmerator (https://github.com/Transipedia/kmerator).

-For general usage, we will use one of the provided sets of tags.
-Howerver, it is also possible to create your own tags reference file to have specific informations on you samples such as request on a particular specie.
+For general usage, we will use one of the provided set of tags.
+Howerver, it is also possible to create your own tags reference file to have specific informations on your samples such as request on a particular specie.

 This code is under **GPL3** licence.